-The Wellington Award, given at the IIE Annual Conference & Expo, recognizes outstanding contributions in the field of engineering economy.
+The Wellington Award recognizes outstanding contributions in the field of engineering economy.
 The award is named after Arthur M. Wellington, author of The Economic Theory of Railroad Location, in 1887.

 Evaluations are based on the following criteria: